sendgrid/docs/.github/CONTRIBUTING.md

 You can write pages in markdown, HTML, or HAML.
 They all get converted to HTML when the site is generated.

 Pages have a block of YAML at the top that sets a few options.
-They are pretty self-explanatory; here's an example
+They are pretty self-explanatory; here is an example

 ```
 ---